saurabh1996-rex/Chat-app-illustration/README.md

 ### Continued development

 Really looking forward in working with much more complex CSS styles.
-I will be working on understandign flexbox and grid concepts in detail so that it'd be easier for me as I move along.
+I will be working on understanding flexbox and grid concepts in detail so that it'd be easier for me as I move along.

 ### Useful resources